 A Sourdough starter is not just a starter

-Firstly you need to create or be given a starter.
+Firstly, you need to create or be given a starter.
 Alternatively you can buy The Sourdough School’s White Sourdough Starter Kit.
-Once you have created one then you need to maintain it, and maintaining and refresingh a white starter is about understanding it.
+Once you have created one, then you need to maintain it, and maintaining and refreshing a white starter is about understanding it.

 So one of the most confusing aspects of sourdough is the maintenance and feeding of a starter.
 Often the feeding regime is complicated and convoluted.
 So let’s start with the first thing.
 Not all flours take the same amount of time to reach their peak.
-Often this is one of the key things that makes life complicated.
-So we have detailed explanations and step by step videos on all aspects of understanding a sourdough starter on our online course, and we explain how o look after a wholegrain starter and a rye starter and teach how you can control the flavour and bake healthier bread through the way you look after your sourdough starter.
+Typically, this is one of the key things that makes life complicated.
+So we have detailed explanations and step-by-step videos on all aspects of understanding a sourdough starter in our online course, and we explain how to look after a wholegrain starter and a rye starter and teach how you can control the flavour and bake healthier bread through the way you look after your sourdough starter.

 The details below are for are an easy step-by-step guide of how to refresh a white sourdough starter.

 When will my starter be ready to use?

 A white sourdough starter is easy to maintain as it is usually ready in about 8- 1o hours.
 So you can refresh it in the evening and again before you go to work, and then it is ready to use when you get home.

 100g Strong White Bread Flour (preferably organic)

 A standard 100% hydration refreshment (sometimes called a 1:1) – Refreshment for starters

 - It is really important that before you start baking that you reactivate your starter.
 To do this, you simply remove the mother from the fridge.
 Your starter should smell sour but not unpleasant.
 Don’t worry if there is a hooch on top, just stir it back in, or if it is very old, pour it away.

 - Put 25g of your starter (a tablespoon) into a jug or sterile jar.